ceashby/url-shortener/README.md

 fab test
 ```

-Run the development server for testing.
+Run the development server for testing
 ```
 fab dev_server
 ```

-When you're done stop the redis server
+When done, stop the redis server
 ```
 fab stop_server
 ```